Can I Put a Manufactured Home on My Property?

 You cannot put your home on any lot; however, if you do your due diligence, you should be able to find a dream home that fits the requirements your local area has designated.

 Some lots do not have the capacity for proper waste management, whether they are not near a public sewage system or unable to hold a septic tank.
 Other parcels of land may not allow for a basement or crawl space to be dug due to the regional condition of the earth.
-At Preferred Homes, we offer a few different types of building foundations to appease both the needs of varying building codes and physical types of land.
+At Clayton Homes of Grand Rapids, we offer a few different types of building foundations to appease both the needs of varying building codes and physical types of land.

 Can I Place Multiple Manufactured Homes per Acre?